curtissimo/es6-walkthroughs/README.md

 ## How to contribute a narrated tutorial

+Remember that we provide content about *ECMAscript*, not "*JavaScript*".
+Please ensure that you refer to it by its real name.

 1. Choose a tutorial that you want to create from the list of open issues and assign yourself to the task (if you're on the team) or comment that you want to provide the content.